 STEPHEN GREY: That’s right.
 And they left a trail of clues behind them.
 They were quite surprising in the way they allowed themselves to be uncovered.
 What happened there was, there was a man called Abu Omar.
 He was under investigation for involvement in terrorism, and the Italian prosecutor involved wanted to bring him to court.
 In fact, if he was still in Italy now, he would be in court.
 He would have been prosecuted in a normal way in an open court.
 They were collecting evidence against him.

 But what happened instead was that in February of 2003, he was snatched off the streets and taken in a series of executive jets via Germany to a jail cell in Cairo, where he says he was severely tortured.
-He was released briefly, and he made a phone call back home to his family in Milan and explained what had happened and how he had been kidnapped.
+He was released briefly, and he made a phone call back home to his family in Milan and explained what had happened to him, how he had been kidnapped.
 And because Italian police were listening to that phone call, the story was revealed.

 STEPHEN GREY: Well, this is a pretty live story.
-The German government have treated the rendition of their citizen, Khaled El-Masri, who was on holiday in Macedonia in Eastern Europe — he was picked up and flown to a CIA prison in Afghanistan, held for five months without any charges, without any accusations made against him, finally released without any compensation, without any apology, without any confirmation by the CIA that they carried out this act.
+The German government have treated the rendition of their citizen, Khalid El-Masri, who was on holiday in Macedonia in Eastern Europe — he was picked up and flown to a CIA prison in Afghanistan, held for five months without any charges, without any accusations made against him, finally released without any compensation, without any apology, without any confirmation by the CIA that they carried out this act.
 He has returned to Germany and made the complaint to the German government.
 And what’s interesting is the German government are treating that as a criminal offense, as a suspected kidnapping.
 And now they’re looking to find those responsible.
 And it looks like, in the coming weeks, they’re going to issue an arrest warrant for some of the people they believe carried out that transfer from Macedonia into Afghanistan.
 I mean, it’s one of those things.

 We’ve — in order to investigate this story, I’ve had to try and trace some of the companies involved, some of the individuals, to try and prove what has been kept secret, the fact that the U.S. government has been responsible for these transfers.
 And, you know, we wouldn’t have had to do any of that, we wouldn’t have had to dig into any of these CIA operations, if the government had actually just come clean and said, “Yes, we are the ones that were responsible for this transfer.
 And if we made a mistake, we’ll apologize.”